max-kk/ajax-login-registration-modal-popup/readme.txt

 });
 `

-For call from From JS modal with login tab:
+To call from the JS modal with login tab:

 `
 jQuery(document).trigger('lrm_show_signup');
 `

-For call from From JS modal with registration tab:
+To call from JS modal with registration tab:

 `
 jQuery(document).trigger('lrm_show_login');